kcelestinomaria/DBIT-116533-IntroToProg/README.md

 DBIT 'Intro To Programming' Class Practical Exercises & Assignments

-In this repo, you will find source and text files for each exercise, and assignment as provided in the DBIT, Strathmore University, 'Introduction To Programming' Class.
+In this repo, you will find source and text files for each exercise, and assignment as provided in the DBIT, Strathmore University, 'Introduction To Programming' Class as instructed by Mr. Barasa Frederick.

 ## GUIDANCE FOR REPO USERS & READERS
 - Exercises are categorized under each lecture as they were offered in the class